Kate Pierson

-Catherine Elizabeth Pierson (born April 27, 1948) is an American singer, lyricist, and founding member of the B-52's.
+Catherine Elizabeth Pierson (born April 27, 1948) is an American singer, lyricist, and founding member of the B-52s.
 She plays guitar, bass and various keyboard instruments.
-In the B-52s, she has performed alongside Cindy Wilson, Fred Schneider, Ricky Wilson, and Keith Strickland.
 In the early years, as well as being a vocalist, Pierson was the main keyboard player and performed on a keyboard bass during live shows and on many of the band's recordings, taking on a role usually filled by a bass guitar player, which differentiated the band from their contemporaries.
-This, along with Pierson's distinctive wide-ranging singing voice, remains a trademark of the B-52's' unique sound.
-Pierson has also collaborated with many other artists including The Ramones, Iggy Pop and R.E.M.
-Pierson possesses a soprano vocal range.
+This, along with Pierson's distinctive wide-ranging singing voice, remains a trademark of the B-52s' unique sound.
+Pierson has also collaborated with many other artists including the Ramones, Iggy Pop and R.E.M.

 In February 2015, Pierson released her first solo album, Guitars and Microphones, featuring material co-written by Sia.
-She later released the non-album single "Better Not Sting The Bee", and on April 16, 2016, she released a cover of "Venus" as a single.
+She later released the non-album single "Better Not Sting the Bee", and then she released an April 16, 2016 cover of "Venus" as a single.
 Side B included "Radio In Bed" written by Kate and her wife Monica Coleman.
 Both tracks were produced by Jack White.

 Early life and education

 Pierson was born in Weehawken, New Jersey, and raised in Rutherford.

 Pierson briefly attended Wheaton College in Wheaton, Illinois before transferring to Boston University, where she earned a journalism degree.
-She then traveled around Europe for a time in the 1970's, including six months working as a barmaid in The Anson pub in Wallsend, UK before returning to the U.S. and moving to Athens, Georgia, where she lived on a farm and earned a living as a paste-up artist in the type shop of the local newspaper.
+She then traveled around Europe for a time in the 1970s, including six months working as a barmaid in The Anson pub in Wallsend, UK, before returning to the U.S. and moving to Athens, Georgia, where she lived on a farm and earned a living as a paste-up artist in the type shop of the local newspaper.